-In summer of 1933 and 1935 the Major League powerhouse Philadelphia Athletics led by their Manager, Connie Mack and the young slugger, Jimmy Foxx visited Hartford to appear in charity baseball games against the Savitt Gems.
+In the summer of 1933 and 1935 the Major League powerhouse Philadelphia Athletics led by their Manager, Connie Mack and a young slugger named Jimmy Foxx visited Hartford to appear in charity baseball games against the Savitt Gems.

 Bill Savitt, jewelry store entrepreneur, philanthropist and team owner hosted Connie Mack's Athletics in front of thousands of fans at Bulkeley Stadium.
 The Gems were made up of a few pros including Johnny Roser who played for the Boston Braves in the 20's and other local amateurs and legends in their own right such as Jigger Farrell and Bob Cronin.